-In total, more than 26,000 yd2 of ECBs and 26,800 ft of filter logs were used on the sensitive 2.5-mile project.
-According to Heller, the vegetation establishment is great and the project has not had any noticeable erosion or visually contaminated flows discharging from it (see Figure 6).
+In total, more than 26,000 square yards of ECBs and 26,800 feet of filter logs were used in the sensitive 2.5-mile project.
+According to Heller, the vegetation establishment is great and the project has not had any noticeable erosion or visually contaminated flows discharging from it (see Figure 3).
 Heller summarized the project by stating, "We were able to resolve a public safety concern and make it more aesthetically pleasing by using quality erosion and sediment control products to meet our challenging conditions."

 There you have it.
-Channel erosion can be controlled when using the right products for the right application and avoiding the race to the bottom.
+Channel erosion can be controlled when using the right products for the right application and not joining the race to the bottom.